-Day 12 Breakfast at hotel, lunch on own, dinner during flight
+Breakfast at hotel, lunch on own, dinner during flight

-After breakfasting this morning, we'll start to pack our bags and head for the airport as we begin to say goodbye to this wonderful land.
+After breakfast this morning, we'll start to pack our bags and head for the airport as we begin to say goodbye to this wonderful land called China!
+We'll take our fond memories and hope that one day, we shall come back again!